 Many people like to use stainless steel frying pans because of their low maintenance requirements.
-Stainless steel pan doesn’t react to acidic food, you can cook almost all kind of meals with it.
+Stainless steel fry pan doesn’t react to acidic food, you can cook almost all kind of meals with it.
 The food-grade stainless steel is one of the best frying pan material as there is no health issue with them.
-Stainless steel with copper or aluminum core in the bottom also makes them perfect for quick and even heating.
+Stainless steel with copper or aluminum core at the bottom also makes them perfect for quick and even heating.

 However, people often complained about stainless steel pans that they tend to stick and hence, hard to clean.
 Actually, this is not right, if you know the right way you can clean your stainless steel pan easily with some household products.

 - Non-reactive and also non-porous.

 - Can be used after years.

 - Safe for the oven as well as broiler and induction cooktop.

 - Can be expensive especially when it comes with a copper core.

 Cast Iron Skillet/Frying Pan

 The cast iron pan is best known for its great heat retention capabilities.
 That means a cast iron pan can get hot and stays hot after removing it from the burner.
 Normally, food that needs high heat will do well in a cast iron pan.
 As cast iron is not a good heat conductor you will need to preheat properly.
 However, the cast iron pan can react to certain acidic foods like tomatoes.
 Moreover, a cast iron pan needs proper seasoning to prevent foods from sticking.
 Overall, they are the best option for those who are looking for a heavy bottom skillet.

 - Less expensive.